 Over the last few weeks I have had the pleasure of testing the Delorme inReach two-way satellite communicator.
 This boxy little device comes in two versions, one for pairing with Android phones and one for pairing with the Delorme PN-60w GPS unit.
 Our testing was done on the PN-60w version (review on the comprehensive PN-60w GPS unit coming soon).
 The inReach can be used a standalone device, however its functionality is limited.

 Personal locator beacons (PLBs) are nothing new, the popular SPOT (and now SPOT 2) devices have been on the market for several years.
 What separates the inReach from these other PLBs is the device's ability to send AND receive messages.
 The inReach is unique in this way, as other devices on the market will confirm delivery, only this one can receive messages from anyone logged into the explore.delorme.com website, including search and rescue personnel.
-Two way communication can eliminate false alarms as well as allow SAR to communicate updates and instructions to parties in distress.
+Digital two way radios can eliminate false alarms as well as allow SAR to communicate updates and instructions to parties in distress.

 All of this possible with with Iridium, the only satellite network with 100% global coverage.
 A constellation of 66 low earth orbiting satellites create a fully meshed network to ensure coverage from pole to pole.
 At the heart of the inReach lies the Iridium 9602 Short Burst Data (SBD) transceiver, the link to the Iridium satellite constellation.
 The low cost and small volume of this transceiver make it possible to package inside the relatively small case of the inReach.

 Setup for the inReach takes several steps including pairing with your interface device (e.g. Android phone) and the online activation and registration.
 It is important to follow these directions carefully, as the button sequence is very specific during the pairing process.
 There are four options for the monthly subscription in Canada: